 - 👌 Go here if…: you want to escape the crowds and experience te full authentic Azores.

-São Jorge is a tiny island – with only 8km width! – but encapsulates an incredibly diverse cocktail of captivating sceneries.
+São Jorge is very narrow island – with only 8km width! – but encapsulates an incredibly diverse cocktail of captivating sceneries.
 From cliffs and ravines to lakes and surfing spots, its main feature is the almost vertical coastline interrupted by small plains formed by lava flows called fajãs.

 Apart from this rough landscape which potentiates all sorts of adventurous activities, it’s also known for its pastures, the birthplace of the famous unpasteurized cheese – Queijo de São Jorge.
 Don’t leave the Azores without trying it, it will ROCK YOUR WORLD.

 - ⭐ Top Attraction: Fajã da Caldeira de Santo Cristo.
 Apart from the majestic scenario, the waves here are considered one of the best for surfing and body boarding in Europe.

 - ✈️ Getting there by plane: SATA Air Açores has direct flights to São Jorge from Terceira and São Miguel airports.